Josue-Nunez/positioning/README.md

-# portal
+# Template

-This repo creates a page on which I store my web projects
+This repo creates a page that acts as a template for other projects